Invocatis/motif/README.md

 ## Map patterns
 Maps act in very predictable ways, with some fun and interesting caveats.
 Let's analyze their predictability first.

+In

-In simple cases, for a given key-value pair in a map pattern, the value associated with the same key in a target map is is matched against the corresponding pattern value.
+cases, for a given key-value pair in a map pattern, the value associated with the same key in a target map is is matched against the corresponding pattern value.

 ```clojure
 (matches? {:key :pattern-value} {:key :target-value}) ;== (matches? :pattern-value :target-value)